 All the other sandwich options are packed with over 900 calories or more – before you add the sides.

 The nutritional information for Red Lobster tells me the classic section is full of tasty food options that are below the US’s recommended 800 calorie per meal intake for active women who want to maintain their weight (although if you’re trying to lose weight you might want to keep it closer to 600 calories which is where we cut off in this post).

-As we said before, the lowest calorie main meal is a 6.oz Filet Mignon Steak at 270 calories with a side order of Broccoli (40 calories) and Green Beans (90 calories).
-The total number of calories per meal would be 400 calories.
+As we said before, the lowest calorie main meal is a 6.oz Filet Mignon Steak at 270 calories with a side order of Coleslaw (110 calories) and House Salad (110 calories) or Mashed Potato (190 calories).
+The total number of calories per meal would be 490-570 calories.

 The second lowest calorie main meal is the 7.oz Sirloin at a modest 290 calories per portion.
-Again, you would need to add a selection of sides, but at that low calories, you can easily even add mashed potatoes and coleslaw and stay well under 600 calories (see the exact numbers below).
+Again, you would need to add a selection of sides, but at that low calories, you can easily even add mashed potatoes and coleslaw and sneak under 600 calories (see the exact numbers in the table below).

 Steak and seafood are also two of the most popular choices to eat over at Benihana – and if you want to know what to order there without busting your calorie budget, you need our Benihana calorie guide.

 If it’s a special occasion you might want to go all out and looking at the choose your own feast menu.
 You can choose between two or three dishes, with two sides.

 The lowest calorie feast combo at Red Lobster would be a 7 oz.
 Wood-Grilled Sirloin with Walt’s Favorite Shrimp (560 calories).